-Kearse has been spelled many different ways, including Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
+Kearse has been spelled many different ways.
+Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
-Kersey, Kercey, Keresey, Kearsey and others.
+Many variations of the name Kearse have been found, including Kersey, Kercey, Keresey, Kearsey and others.

 Early Notables of the Kearse family (pre 1700)

 Another 32 words (2 lines of text) are included under the topic Early Kearse Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kearse family to the New World and Oceana

 Some of the first settlers of this family name were:

 Kearse Settlers in Australia in the 19th Century